Physiotherapist

 BPPV is a common cause of vertigo and can be treated with the Epley maneu...read more

-Q2.
-Please explain how do you treate a patient with chronic case ?
+Q. How do you treat a patient with a chronic condition?

 Treatment of chronic cases involves a multidisciplinary approach focusing on pain management, functional improvement, and long-term care.